 The partners meet regularly to review financial performance and strategy and have a formal schedule of matters reserved for its decision, which includes the setting of partnership goals, objectives, budgets and other plans.
 In particular, the Partners regularly receive reports on the partnership’s corporate social responsibilities and they have identified the relevant risks to the partnership’s short and long term values, more on which is contained later in this document.

 Internal controls are designed to cover all risks to achieving the partnership’s objectives including all business, operational, financial and compliance risks.
 The internal controls are designed to manage, rather than eliminate, risk of failure to meet business objectives and to provide reasonable, but not absolute, assurance against material misstatement or loss.
 The system of internal control is embedded within the day to day operations of the partnership and a strong control culture is combined with clear management responsibility and accountabilities for individual controls.

 At least once a year a formal risk control report is prepared.
 This includes a summary of significant risks, key internal controls, the work of the monitoring functions and findings arising during the period.
 In addition, a report on the partnership’s social, ethical and environmental (SEE) issues is prepared.

 Staff retention and corporate reputation are identified as significant risks to the partnership’s short and long term value.
-Directors are keenly aware of the importance of these issues and are committed to ensuring that any risks are assessed and minimised.
+The Partners are keenly aware of the importance of these issues and are committed to ensuring that any risks are assessed and minimised.